PierreSenellart/provsql/doc/source/user/studio.rst

 :sqlfunc:`shapley_all_vars` / :sqlfunc:`banzhaf_all_vars` enumeration
 into an interactive, ranked heat-map.

-Queries are typed into the same `Query box`_ as in Circuit mode, under the same :guilabel:`Provenance scheme`.
+Queries are typed into the same `Query box`_ as in Circuit mode, though the :guilabel:`Provenance scheme` is locked to :guilabel:`Boolean` (Shapley/Banzhaf read the circuit as a Boolean function, so the scheme cannot affect the contributions).
 Run a query, then **click a result row's** ``provsql`` **cell** to pin it as the *target tuple*: the contribution of every input tuple toward that target is computed and drawn in the sidebar.
 When the result has a single UUID-typed cell, it is pinned